futuredapp/Engineering-Handbook/docs/Teams/android/project_setup/10_github.md

     - Enable `Require a pull request before merging`.
 Then under `Additional settings`:
         - Set Required approvals: `1` or more (this might be project-specific)
         - Enable `Dismiss stale pull request approvals when new commits are pushed` (this might be project-specific)
     - Enable `Require status checks to pass`.
 Then under `Additional settings`:
         - Select all CI status checks that run for pull requests
     - Enable `Block force pushes`

+    !!! tip
+        Status checks become visible after they had been run at least once (after first created pull request).
+Do not forget to set them afterwards.

     ![](../../../assets/android/android_github_protection_prs.png)
     ![](../../../assets/android/android_github_protection_ci.png)